SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "I feel different around Fluttershy and I must know why."

 Twilight pauses and puts down her book.
 "How exactly do you feel different?
-I need details to be able to help."
+I need details before I can help."

-"I don't ever want to leave her side.
-Well, more than I usually do.
+"I want to stay by her side.
 I want to hold her hoof.
 I want to hug her and not let go.
-I feel all wobbly inside around her."
-Discord emphasizes the last bit by noodling his body around randomly.
+Even more than usual!"

 Twilight giggles.
 "Sounds like you have a crush on Fluttershy."

 "Are you sure that's it?"

-"Do you feel butterflies in your stomach when she is around you?"
+"Do you feel butterflies in your stomach when she's around?"

-"Well, yes, but where else am I going to keep them."
-Discord opens a door on his stomach and three butterflies fly out before he closes the door.
+"Well, yes, but where else am I going to keep them?"
+Discord opens a door on his stomach and three butterflies fly out before he shuts the door.

 Twilight just looks at him, unamused.

 Discord answers the question, "Okay, yes I do."

-"Then, yea.
+"Then, yeah.
 I would say you have a crush on her."

 "Well, what do I do about it?"

 Twilight thinks for a moment, then levitates down a book from her shelves.
 "Here, read this.
 It's a book about romance, it will help you deal with your feelings, and expressing them to Fluttershy."

-"But, that sounds like work.
-The lord of chaos doesn't read."
+Discord groans.
+"Augh, *reading!?* The lord of chaos doesn't read."

 "I don't know what to tell you.
 The lord of chaos will have to read if he wants any advice on how to handle his feelings."

-Discord takes the book and puts it in his stomach before snapping his fingers and disappearing.
+Discord reluctantly takes the book and puts it in his stomach before snapping his fingers and disappearing.

 ***